ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkSubmitDebugUtilsMessageEXT.md

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-There may be times that a user wishes to intentionally submit a debug message.
-To do this, call:
+To intentionally submit a debug message, call:

 ``` c
 // Provided by VK_EXT_debug_utils